 Major Achievements incl.
-Significant Progress Status in 1996 Status in 2009 after the Mid-term Stocktake and Status III 1990 Status III 2009 Example of Best Practices An AEO scheme [New Zealand's Secure Export Scheme] has been established as a voluntary arrangement between the Government and individual businesses to develop and maintain an internationally recognised level of security across the New Zealand supply chain.
+Significant Progress Status in 1996 Status in 2009 after the Mid-term Stocktake and Example of Best Practices An AEO scheme [New Zealand's Secure Export Scheme] has been established as a voluntary arrangement between the Government and individual businesses to develop and maintain an internationally recognised level of security across the New Zealand supply chain.
 This scheme covers some 60% of New Zealand's exports.
 Building on the SES, New Zealand Customs has now signed two Mutual Recognition Arrangements MRA) - with the United States and with Japan.
 Other MRAs are under consideration.
-(6) Implementation of other customs measures to Tariff classification opinions were provided within 15 days of lodgement.
-Joint Time Release Study with Australia Customs and Border Protection.
-New Zealand Customs provides binding rulings to external clients on tariff and excise classifications, tariff concession interpretations, origin qualification, and interpretation of rules of origin. facilitate trade (e.g. Advance Classification Ruling System, Advance Classification Ruling System New Zealand Customs Service is undertaking a Joint Time Release Study (TRS) with Australia Customs and Border Protection.
+(6) Implement of other customs measures facilitate (e.g. Adv Classifica Ruling Sy Time Rel Survey, e opinions were provided within 15 days of lodgement. trade ance ation vstem, ease Joint Time Release Study with Australia Customs and Border Protection.
+Advance Classification Ruling System New Zealand Customs provides binding rulings to external clients on tariff and excise classifications, tariff concession interpretations, origin qualification, and interpretation of rules of origin.
+New Zealand Customs Service is undertaking a Joint Time Release Study (TRS) with Australia Customs and Border Protection.
 This is the first time that the scope of a TRS has been extended to include export entries.
-Time Release Survey, etc.) 7. lı ntellectual Pr operty (IP) (1) Ratification and implementation of the major TRIPS Berne Convention for protection of NZ Government has made a policy decision to join another 3 international agreements.
-A Bill The Trade Marks (International Treaties and Enforcement) Amendment Bill is the legislative vehicle being used to facilitate the government's decisions to join the: multilateral agreements relating to IP Literary and Artistic Works 1928 3.
-Paris Convention that will give affect to this decision is currently making its way through the parliamentary Nice Agreement, Singapore Treaty and
+7. Intellectua l e Property (IP) (1) Ratification NZ Government has made a The Trade Marks (International Treaties and Enforcement) Amendment Bill is the legislative implemer policy decision to join another 3 vehicle being used to facilitate the government's decisions to join the: of the ma • international agreements.
+A Bill multilater that will give affect to this Nice Agreement, agreeme decision is currently making its Singapore Treaty and relating to o IP 3.
+Paris Convention way through the parliamentary

 Status in 1996 Status in 2009 Major Achievements incl.
 Significant Progress after the Mid-term Stocktake and Example of Best Practices rights for the protections of industrial property 1883 4.
 WIPO Convention 5.
 UPOV 78 Convention 6.
 Madrid Agreement for the repression of false or deceptive indicators of source on goods Universal Copyright Convention process.
 Madrid Protocol; The Bill was introduced into Parliament on 8 September 2008 and is likely to be implemented by 2011.
-(2) Measures ensure th expedition granting o rights e Paper-based application process for patents, trade marks On-line application process for patents, designs, trade marks and plant variety rights, and access to registers.
+(2) Measures to ensure the expeditious granting of IP rights Paper-based application process for patents, trade marks and plant variety rights On-line application process for patents, designs, trade marks and plant variety rights, and access to registers.
 Amendments were made to relevant legislation in order to permit the modernization of registry processes through the use new technology.
-The Trades Marks Act 2002, for example, introduced simplified procedures for registering a The new Intellectual Property Office New Zealand website allows: Searching of patent, trade mark and design databases, renewal of patents, trade marks or designs online, and filing trade mark applications and non-fee bearing correspondence.
+The Trades Marks Act 2002, for example, introduced simplified procedures for registering a Searching of patent, trade mark and design databases, renewal of patents, trade marks or designs online, and filing trade mark applications and non-fee bearing correspondence.
 Access to the information library that contains all forms, fees, publications, pamphlets, help guides and hearings decisions.
 A monthly Journal is also available online and a self service section is provided on the site to assist clients find the information they need.